Jaylan

 Music for films, stage performances & video games

-At the same time, I composed for the theatre, for film documentaries and for independent video games, adapting each time to the universe and requirements of the different formats.
+At the same time, he composes for the theatre, film documentaries and independent video games.
+Each time, he adapts his writing to the specific context and requirements of the format concerned.

 Style